CodePushGo/website/src/content/blog/en/best-practices-for-capacitor-script-automation.md

 ### Tool Comparison

 CodePushGo sets a high bar, but it’s worth considering how other tools stack up in key areas.
-Capacitor automation tools differ in features and pricing:
+React Native automation tools differ in features and pricing:

 | **Feature** | **Current Market Options** | **Impact on Development** |
 | --- | --- | --- |